But how does bitcoin actually work?

 If all the other miners are able to confirm new blocks faster than Alice can, Bob will stop believing in Alice’s version, and switch to believing the other miners’ chain instead.

 It’s worth noting that building a single fraudulent block is definitely possible.
 The difficulty is in maintaining the lie for a long time.
-So to avoid being tricked yourself, you shouldn’t necessarily trust a new block that you hear immediately.
-Instead, you should wait for several new blocks to be added on top of it.
-If you still haven’t heard of any longer blockchains, you can trust that this block is part of the same chain everyone else is using.
+So to avoid being tricked, a user shouldn't necessarily trust a new block that they hear immediately.
+Instead, they should wait for several new blocks to be added on top of it.
+If they still haven’t heard of any longer blockchains, they can trust that this block is part of the same chain everyone else is using.

 Ledger Dollars vs. Bitcoin

 Earlier I said that the proof of work challenge might be to find a special number so that the hash of the block starts with 60 zeros.
-The way the actual bitcoin protocol works is to periodically change that number of zeros.
-The goal is that it should always take, on average, 10 minutes for someone to find a block.
+The way the actual bitcoin protocol works is to systematically change that number of zeros so that it always takes the world about 10 minutes to find a new block.
 So, as there are more and more miners on the network, the challenge gets harder and harder in such a way that this miniature lottery only has about one winner every 10 minutes.

 Also, all of the money in Bitcoin ultimately comes from some block reward.
 Nobody “buys in” to Bitcoin like we originally said while building up our own Ledger Dollars.
 When Bitcoin first got started, the reward was 50 Bitcoin per block.
 There’s a great site called Block Explorer where you can look through the Bitcoin blockchain.
 If you look at the very first few blocks on the chain, they contain no transactions other than the 50 Bitcoin reward to the miner.
 Every 210,000 blocks, which is about every 4 years, that reward gets cut in half.
 So right now, as of 2021, the reward is at 6.25 Bitcoin per block, and because this reward decreases geometrically over time, there will never be more than 21 million bitcoin in existence.